eamoruso/FakeNewsDefense/README.md

-# Fake_News_Defense
+# A Web Infrastructure for Certifying Multimedia News Content for Fake News Defense
- A Web Infrastructure for Certifying Multimedia News Content for Fake News Defense
+This project was motivated by the difficulty associated with identifying fake news, particularly the misleading visual multimedia content that deludes users on social networks.

 # Abstract
 In dealing with altered multimedia newsworthy content, also referred to as fake news, we present a ready-to-deploy scheme based on existing public key infrastructure (PKI), to provide an endorsement and integrity check platform for newsworthy multimedia content.

 # How it Works
 There are two components, server side, and client side.
 The server side relies